-The Group leases sites under operating lease arrangements to other public organisations and/or partnerships such as Surrey County Council and Highways England.
-In addition to that the Group received rental income of £230k in 2020/21 from the Leatherhead site.
-This rental income will reduce as the Group builds the new headquarter offices on that site.
+The Group leases sites under operating lease arrangements to other public organisations and/or partnerships such as Surrey County Council.
+In addition to that the Group received rental income of £5k in 2021/22 from the Leatherhead site.
+The Leatherhead site rental has ceased as the site will be disposed in 2022/23.

-The group is expecting a rental income from his sites of £62k in 2021/22, £29K in 2022/23 and £63k within the period from 2022/23 to 20304/35.
+The group is expecting a rental income from its sites of £255k in 2022/23.